howellsryan/career-catalogue/Passion_and_Burnout.md

 Why, when I am such a preacher of this, do I ignore my own advice?
 I reflect almost daily on the work I completed through the day, what I did well, what I could have done better, and more times than not, I come to the conclusion: **I did too much**.

-That sounds like I’m trying to do less, but it’s the opposite; I want to do more and have an overwhelming and sometimes overreaching ambition.
+That sounds like I’m trying to do less, but it’s the opposite; I want to do more, but have an overwhelming and sometimes overreaching ambition.

 I have a thing where I struggle to feel stress.
 I love the pressure, I love the challenge, I’m a problem solver and engineer at heart; the problems keep me motivated.
 But there is a **fine line** I tread and have trod for many years, bordering burning out and a **passionate obsession** with my work.